Use Private Network Interface on Confluent Cloud

 • You need to create 51 ENIs and assign network interface permissions to them as described in Create ENIs.
 This ensures that the network layer can support scaling operations without becoming a bottleneck for the service.

-The following is an example policy:
+Expand the following to view an example policy:

 [